 FULL CORE HULLS

 Sandwich construction boats are lighter and stiffer than their single-skin counterparts due to a honeycomb core, making them more suited to high performance use.
 Although still pretty resilient, a very stiff hull of this type of construction is a little more susceptible to damage from bangs and knocks.
-Full core construction is utilized in our Medalist/Explorer A+ and International/Explorer A models.
-Click images to enlarge.
+Full core construction is utilised in our Cobra, Medalist & International construction models.

 SINGLE SKIN HULLS

 Single-skin construction boats tend to be hard-wearing with a little ‘give’ in the hull which helps absorb the odd knock in the boathouse or while being transported.
 They are a little heavier, but are ideal for novice crews and general club use where the boats are likely to take some general punishment, but still perform when needed.
-Single skin construction is utilized in our Competitor/Explorer B, Club Racer/Explorer C, and Club Trainer/Explorer D models.
-Click images to enlarge.
+Single skin construction is utilised in our Competitor construction models.

-Pre-preg fabrics are created with computerized machines that infuse fabric with preset amounts of resin, resulting in precise laminations.
+Pre-preg fabrics are created with computerised machines that infuse fabric with preset amounts of resin, resulting in precise laminations.

-The process of Hard-coating Aluminum (Type III Anodization) results in a super hard finish, protecting against corrosion and abrasion.
+The process of Hard-coating Aluminium (Type III Anodisation) results in a super hard finish, protecting against corrosion and abrasion.

 Made under multiple tons of pressure, these small parts are extremely durable, lightweight and have a durable epoxy finish.